 - 1. The answer contains the information required by the question.
 (See "Question and Answer Requirements" for the specific information required for the type of question and/or answer.) - 2.
 The first answer given completely contains the information required even though additional, irrelevant (cannot be counted as correct, but it's not incorrect) information is given during the answer, or incorrect information is given after the required answer has been completed. - 3.
 Mispronunciations of any word (especially proper names of individuals and geographical locations) are still recognizable as the information required. - 4.
-Answers for a Give a Complete Answer, Essence Question, or Essence Completion Question contain all of the phrases, clauses, and/or key words required.
+Answers for a Give a Complete Answer, Essence Question, or Essence Completion Question contain all the phrases, clauses, and/or key words required.
 The answer does not have to be a perfect quotation. - 5.
 The answers are given in any order when the question does not require a certain order. - 6.
 For interjected phrases: - a.
-A quizzer may include interjected phrases in their answer before, in the middle of, or at the end of a conversation, prayer, spoken words, etc. (including for questions like "Give all the words of..."). (e.g., The prayer in Acts 4:24 has the interjection "they said."
-"Sovereign Lord," they said, "you made the heaven and the earth..."
-In this example, a quizzer is allowed to give the interjection "they said" as part of the answer). - b.
-A quizzer must give the interjected phrases found within Complete Answers, Quotation or Quotation Completion Questions, Essence or Essence Completion Questions, and the official Chapter Analysis. (e.g., The Old Testament Scripture in Acts 2:17 has the interjection "God says."
-"In the last days, God says, I will pour out my Spirit on all people."
-In this example, a quizzer would be required to give the interjection "God says" in the answer.) - 7.
+A quizzer may include interjected phrases in their answer before, in the middle of, or at the end of a conversation, prayer, spoken words, etc. (including for questions like "Give all the words of..."). (e.g., Nicodemus' words in John 3:2 have the interjection "he said."
+"Rabbi,' he said, 'we all know that God has sent you to teach us...'
+In this example, a quizzer is allowed to give the interjection "he said" as part of the answer.) - b.
+A quizzer must give the interjected phrases found within Complete Answers, Quotation or Quotation Completion Questions, Essence or Essence Completion Questions, and the official Chapter Analysis. (e.g., The Old Testament Scripture in Hebrews 8:10 has the interjection "says the Lord."
+"But this is the new covenant I will make with the people of Israel on that day, says the Lord."
+In this example, a quizzer would be required to give the interjection "says the Lord" in the answer.) - 7.
 A quizzer, in answering a question requiring multiple references, makes it clear the book and/or chapter from which they are answering.
 They may list multiple references from a given book after naming the book once and may list multiple references from a given chapter after naming the chapter once.
 They do not have to give the book during a single book season or during a multiple book season when the chapter number(s) can only come from one of the books. - 8.
-A quizzer gives the answer in their own words as long as the words they use mean the same thing.
+A quizzer gives the answer in their own words if the words they use mean the same thing.